Please Read How You Can Help Keep the Encyclopedia Free

 - Related Entries

 The best known of the works published during Grice's lifetime was his joint paper with Peter Strawson, “In Defense Of A Dogma”, a widely reprinted defense of the analytic/synthetic distinction against Quine's attack in “Two Dogmas Of Empiricism”.
 The best known of his ideas, that of a conversational implicature, appeared in passing in a 1961 paper “The Causal Theory Of Perception”, but was a focus of the James Lectures.
 In contrast to the slogan, “meaning is use”, often associated (though perhaps inaccurately) with Wittgenstein, Grice distinguished those elements of language use which were due to meaning from those which are due to other aspects.
-To illustrate, the sentence “He has not been convicted of a felony yet” means that the person being referred to has not yet been convicted of a felony.
-But in many contexts, the speaker would be taken to imply that the person had committed at least one felony and was likely to be convicted in the future.
+To illustrate, the sentence “He has not been convicted of a crime yet” means that the person being referred to has not yet been convicted of a crime.
+But in many contexts, the speaker would be taken to imply that the person had committed at least one crime and was likely to be convicted in the future.

 This distinction between meaning and use has found many applications in philosophy, linguistics and artificial intelligence.
 Both the analytic/synthetic distinction, which relies on a conception of truth by virtue of meaning, and the idea of a conversational implicature require for their full philosophical development a theory of meaning.
 Grice provided the beginning of a theory of meaning starting with his 1957 paper “Meaning” and elaborated in later papers (Grice 1968, 1969, 1982).
 The basic idea was to explain the timeless conventional meaning of a sentence type in terms of the occasion meanings of tokens of those sentences, i.e., what those sentence tokens meant when they were produced.
 In turn, sentence token meaning was to be understood in terms of what speakers intended when producing those sentence tokens.
 Thus ultimately the abstract notion of sentence meaning was to be understood in terms of specific intentions of speakers on specific occasions.
 The following sections will outline the Grice-Strawson arguments for an analytic-synthetic distinction (Section 2), notions of conversational implicature (3), and then delve into his theories about meaning (4), reasoning (5), psychology (6), ontology (7), and value (8).